smartstache/doorman/README.md

 Apologies if this documentation is incomplete.
 Reach out to me on Twitter if you have any questions, comments, suggestions, etc: @silostack

+Alternatively, come hang out in the Kaizen Corps #dev-chat Discord channel.
+I'm there all day: https://discord.gg/UE7JMaybGf

 ### Configuration

 A doorman is set up with the following: